TheNaoX/creditcard_processing/README.md

 * `CreditCard` - Represents the entity of a credit card, alongside with its balance and limit
   * It has the ability perform charges and credits on itself
   * It validates the `card_number` by calling the `CardValidator` which implements the Luhn 10 algorithm check
+  * Upon charging, if the charge amount exceeds the `limit`, it will raise an exception to decline the transaction

 **Validators**